 Coverage includes the following items provided they qualify as tax deductible medical expenses under the Income Tax Act (Canada) and are not payable under any other private or government plan.
-If the list of items qualifying as tax deductible medical expenses under the drugs, medications or other preparations or substances prescribed by a licensed medical practitioner or dentist.

-Income Tax Act (Canada) is changed, this plan is automatically updated to reflect the changes.
+If the list of items qualifying as tax deductible medical expenses under the Income Tax Act (Canada) is changed, this plan is automatically updated to reflect the changes.